mudhairless/fbefile/README.md

 5. Copy lib/*.a to your FreeBASIC install's lib dir

 ## Building on Other Platforms
-See winbuild.bat for a list of steps to build
+Use the provided Makefile or See winbuild.bat for a list of steps to build